Friday, July 31, 2009

 cytoxic - E. coli (EHEC) O157:H7 (often present with no fever), C. Difficile

-E. coli (EIEC), Salmonella, Shigella, Yersinia, Campylobacter
+invasive - E. coli (EIEC), Salmonella, Shigella, Yersinia, Campylobacter

 Inflammatory: Inflammatory Bowel disease, radiation proctitis/colitis